meshell/Cpp_project_template/README.md

 * A Dummy BDD Style test using [Igloo] (http://igloo-testing.org/) testing framework
 * A Dummy BDD Style test using [Catch] (https://github.com/philsquared/Catch) testing framework
 * [SonarQube](http://www.sonarqube.org/) project file
-* Makefile to build, run tests and meassure metrics under linux
+* CMake targets to build, run tests and measure metrics.

 # Dependencies
 ---------------
 Building the Project requires
 * a recent Version of [CMake](http://www.cmake.org/) (3.2.x).
 See CMake documentation for more information about building using CMake.
-* a recent C++ compiler supporting C++11 (tested on gcc 4.8, 4.9, clang 3.5, 3.6 and Visual Studio 2013 & 2015)
+* a recent C++ compiler supporting C++11 (tested on gcc 4.8, 4.9, clang 3.5, 3.6, Visual Studio 2013 & 2015 and MinGW 4.9)

-The external dependencies can be downloaded and build using CMake's ExternalProject (make target external_dependencies).
+The external dependencies can be downloaded and built by building the external_dependencies target.

 # How to build
 --------------